Theme 1

 Among the most surprising collections of the Museo Ginori, a place of honor is deservedly given to its remarkable collection of sculptures and models in wax, lead, plaster, and terracotta created by the founder of the manufactory, Carlo Ginori, "for the use of the factory," to produce porcelain reproductions of ancient statuary and the works of the most important late Baroque Florentine bronze sculptors.

-This collection of models, which also preserves the only evidence of works lost or never realized, is a unicum in the field of eighteenth-century collector culture.
+This collection of models, which also preserves the only evidence of some works that were lost or never realized, is a unicum in the field of eighteenth-century collector collecting.

-Having joined the S. Cristoforo factory in 1926, when he was just eighteen years old, Giovanni Gariboldi immediately earned the appreciation of Gio Ponti, who prepared him to carry on his legacy in the field of Richard-Ginori art ceramics.
+Giovanni Gariboldi was hired by the S. Cristoforo factory in 1926, when he was just eighteen years old.
+He immediately earned the admiration of Gio Ponti, who prepared him to carry on his legacy in the field of Richard-Ginori art ceramics.

-Drawing inspiration from Eastern art, textiles, fashion, and nature, Gariboldi created new forms with strong plastic emphasis and experimented with refined chromatic and tactile effects.
+Drawing inspiration from Eastern art, textiles, fashion, and nature, Gariboldi created new forms with strong sculptural emphasis and experimented with refined chromatic and tactile effects.

-His sensitivity - proved invaluable for the manufactory even when the company’s changed strategy - led him to focus mainly on the functional design of tableware, sanitary ware, and tiles.
+His sensitivity proved invaluable for the manufactory even when the company’s strategy changed and led him to focus mainly on the functional design of tableware, sanitary ware, and tiles.

 “Useful” products, such as everyday tableware, have been the true source of profit for the Manifattura Ginori since its origins.